nus-cs2030s/2021-s2/docs/02-type.md

 # Unit 2: Variable and Type

-After this unit, students should
+After this unit, students should be able to:

 - appreciate the concept of variables as an abstraction
 - understand the concept of types and subtypes